Brandon Teena: Cultural and legal legacy

-Joann Brandon sued Richardson County and Sheriff Laux for failing to prevent Teena's death and being an indirect cause.
+JoAnn Brandon sued Richardson County and Sheriff Laux for failing to prevent Teena's death and being an indirect cause.
 She won the case, which was heard in September 1999 in Falls City, and was awarded $80,000.
 District court judge Orville Coady reduced the amount by 85 percent based on the responsibility of Nissen and Lotter and by one percent for Brandon's alleged contributory negligence.
 This led to a remaining judgment of responsibility against Richardson County and Laux of $17,360.97.
 In 2001, the Nebraska Supreme Court reversed the reductions of the earlier award reinstating the full $80,000 award for "mental suffering", plus $6,223.20 for funeral costs.
 In October 2001, the same judge awarded the plaintiff an additional $12,000: $5,000 for wrongful death, and $7,000 for the intentional infliction of emotional distress.
-Laux was also criticized after the murder for his attitude toward Teena – at one point, Laux referred to Brandon as "it."
+Laux was also criticized after the murder for his attitude toward Teena – at one point, Laux referred to Teena as "it."
 After the case was over, Laux served as commissioner of Richardson County and later as part of his community's council before retiring as a school bus driver.
-He refused to speak about his actions in the case and swore at one reporter who contacted him for a story on the murder's twentieth anniversary.
+He refused to speak about his actions in the case and called one reporter who contacted him for a story on the murder's twentieth anniversary "a pain in the ass."

 In 1999, Teena became the subject of a biographical film entitled Boys Don't Cry, directed by Kimberly Peirce and starring Hilary Swank as Teena and Chloë Sevigny as Tisdel.
 For their performances, Swank won, and Sevigny was nominated for an Academy Award.
 Tisdel sued the film's producers for unauthorized use of her name and likeness before the film's release.
 She claimed the film depicted her as "lazy, white trash, and a skanky snake".
 Tisdel also claimed that the film falsely portrayed that she continued the relationship with Teena after discovering that he was transgender.
 She eventually settled her lawsuit against the movie's distributor for an undisclosed sum.